Frequently Asked Questions (FAQ)

 The Health & Counseling department's mission is to provide services to students.
 However, Health Services clinicians are available to provide basic first aid to faculty and staff members when needed.
 For more information, visit our HS Faculty & Staff Information page.

 How long will I have to wait for an initial appointment?

 Early in the semester, students are generally able to schedule first time appointments with in 1-3 days.
-Later in the semester, particular around breaks, wait times might be a bit longer--up to one week or so.
-We strive to make accommodations wherever possible.
+Later in the semester, particularly around breaks, wait times might be a bit longer--up to one week or so.
+We strive to make accommodations wherever needed.

 Do you see students on a walk-in basis?

 For the most part, no--we ask that students schedule an initial appointment to see one of our counselors.
 However, we offer crisis intervention services as needed.